GaganNayak/Image-Generator/README.md

 download the zip file.
 Then extract the files, open with code editor of Your choice run 'npm install' on your terminal to download the packages.

+create a dotenv file and Add ypur OpenAI Key.